cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 1         3570  1719
 ```

 On one side, these results look fine, since, using this model, we will call only 2,673 clients, capturing 1,719 subscriptions (64.3% conversion rate).
 On the other side, we are missing 3,570 potential subscribers (70.9%).
-The total accuracy can be extracted from the con fusion matrix, or calculated directly:
+The total accuracy can be extracted from the confusion matrix, or calculated directly:

 ```
 In [8]: acc = (y == y_pred).mean().round(3)